 National Gallery of Bologna

-Right in the university area there is the National Gallery: a collection of almost a thousand paintings created by churches and convents between the end of the 18th century and the beginning of the 19th century, when Napoleon’s troops invaded Bologna.
+Right in the university area there is the National Gallery: a collection of almost a thousand paintings stolen from churches and convents between the end of the 18th century and the beginning of the 19th century, when Napoleon’s troops invaded Bologna.

 This museum is located in Belle Arti Street, 56, and it is also the Picture Gallery of the Academy.